MicrosoftDocs/win32/desktop-src/shell/fm-refresh-windows.md

-﻿---
+---
-Description: 'Sent by a File Manager extension to cause File Manager to repaint either its active window or all of its windows.'
+Description: Sent by a File Manager extension to cause File Manager to repaint either its active window or all of its windows.
-title: 'FM\_REFRESH\_WINDOWS message'
+title: FM\_REFRESH\_WINDOWS message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FM\_REFRESH\_WINDOWS message